 Quick read

-This trail is mostly Dirt.
-A notable share is not mapped (45%).
+This trail is mostly Not mapped.
 Surface data is incomplete for some sections—expect variety.
-Generally comfortable for most dogs.
+Some uneven stretches may require attention.

 Shade & Heat